 Five lurking tales of terror await the viewer brave enough to still be found in attendance.
 A wicked pentagram of dripping horrors, of things that don’t want to stay dead (or not until they’ve had their cake at least), and of rightful comeuppance upon some very naughty scoundrels.

 Remembering the legend who brought ‘Creepshow’ to life

 George A. Romero recently passed away at the age of 77, and already our world is an emptier place without him.
 To those who knew the man best, he was a kind-hearted and gentle human being.
 Romero was a warm soul with an inspiring grin.

 Had it not been for Romero’s contribution to horror over the years it’s doubtful we would have things like Resident Evil – which just celebrated another major success with the release of Resident Evil 7 this year – or the hyper-popular Walking Dead series.
-In fact, there are now entire franchises as well as careers that owe all of their success to Romeo’s treasured legacy.
+In fact, there are now entire franchises (as well as many careers) that owe all of their success to Romeo’s treasured legacy.

-Why do the dead rise from the grave to eat flesh?
-Romero said they do.
+Why do the dead rise from the grave with an insatiable hunger for living flesh?
+Because Romero said they do.
 Why do you have to aim for the head to kill a zombie?
-Romero said so, and we do not question these rules.
+Because Romero said so.
+And know what?
+We do not question these rules.
 They’re as common and fool-proof as a silver bullet is to a werewolf’s heart.
 Zombies live today all thanks to George A. Romero.

 But there was so much more to the man than his rightly-praised Dead franchise.
 Let’s be frank here, had Romero only made three movies in his entire life (Night of the Living Dead, Dawn of the Dead, and Day of the Dead) he could have spent the rest of his days as a friendly convention regular and done pretty well for himself.